Academic Catalog

 Description

 A survey of children's literature from many periods and cultures, including classics, picture books, folktales, fairy tales, biography, poetry, fantasy, and fiction.
-Emphasis on the ideas, didactic and sociological, reflecting relationships among cultures in America included in books usually read by children.
+Emphasis on the ideas, didactic and sociological, reflecting relationships among global and multiple cultures included in books usually read by children.
 Special emphasis on books that explore the cross-cultural influences of our shared oral tradition and folklore, as well as the issues arising from a diversity of U.S. cultures.

 Course Objectives